mozilla/addon-sdk/doc/dev-guide-source/tutorials/logging.md

 * create a new directory, and navigate to it
 * execute `cfx init`
-* open "lib/main.js" and replace its contents with the line above
+* open "lib/main.js" and add the line above
 * execute `cfx run`, then `cfx run` again

 Firefox will start, and the following line will appear in the command